SaadRehmanCS/HealthyHelper/README.md

  * I have designed a robust class DietPlan, that throws ImpossibleBodyDimensionsException The DietPlan constructor, and calculateBMI throw the exception. bmiAssessment and dietPlanRecommendation do not throw it, but they have included it in their method signatures.

+ ##### Phase 4: Task 3
+ ###### If I had more time to work on the project:
+ * I would refactor the gui package to not be so dependent on the User class.
+ * I would implement a Map interface to store different Users so that the program can allow anyone to load in their saved data even if someone else has used the program after them.
+ * I would try to reduce coupling between gui classes.